ToastCoder/Mail-Classification/README.md

 # Mail-Classification

-Classes emails into ham or spam based on the mail contents.
+Classifies emails into ham or spam based on the mail contents.
 Implemented with TensorFlow.

 ## Developed by:
 [Vigneshwar Ravichandar](https://github.com/ToastCoder)